 -Ralph Waldo Emerson

-Astrology and astronomy are the concepts related to the universe.
-In the early ages, astrology and astronomy were terms used indistinguishably.
+Astrology and astronomy are both concepts related to the universe and in fact, in the early ages, astrology and astronomy were terms used indistinguishably.
 These two concepts were separated gradually from the 17th century onwards until they were declared to be entirely independent of each other.

-Most old societies connected these seven objects with different powerful rulers in their pantheon and monitored them for strict reasons.
-Indeed, even in Ancient Greece the planets were named after the gods and were credited with holding the powers of those deities whose names they bore.
+Most old societies connected these seven objects with different powerful rulers.
+Indeed, in Ancient Greece the planets were named after the gods and were credited with holding the powers of those deities whose names they bore.
 From such thoughts was brought into the world the old framework called astrology (currently undergoing a radical resurgence in popularity).
 In astrology, the places of these bodies among the stars of the zodiac are thought to hold the way to understanding what we can anticipate from life.

-Astronomy as a logical report uses scientific proof to affirm hypotheses with respect to the universe and its starting points.
+Astronomy uses scientific proof to affirm hypotheses with respect to the universe and its starting points.
 The science is developing continually as new advances assist space experts with ever changing discoveries and they work with different fields and academics to investigate close-by planets, far-away stars, and different galaxies.

 Is Astrology a science?